 How To Easily Clean Your Burnt Pans

-Be sure to like Living Green and Frugally on Facebook, Shop at amazon to help support my site and explore our PINTEREST BOARDS for innovative ways you can become self-sufficient.
+Make sure to like Living Green and Frugally on Facebook, Shop at Amazon to help support my site and explore our PINTEREST BOARDS for innovative ways you can become self-sufficient.

 We’ve all been there – you accidentally leave a pot on the stove for too long, and before you know it, the once shiny surface is now covered in stubborn burnt-on residue.
 While it may seem like a daunting task, fear not!